-Florida black bear (Ursus
+Florida black bear (Ursus americanus floridanus) - The

-americanus floridanus) - The Florida black bear is a species of regional importance that uses the Wekiva basin, and is currently listed as threatened by the state.
+Florida black bear is a species of regional importance that uses the Wekiva basin, and is currently listed as threatened by the state.
 Florida black bears occupy a diversity of habitats including upland forests, wetlands, and floodplains.
 They also frequent the riparian corridor.
 The Florida black bear is considered an umbrella species because successful protection of its habitat will benefit not only the bear, but many other species within the basin that collectively constitute a healthy ecosystem.
 The bears in the Wekiva River basin are considered part of the larger Ocala bear population, one of eight recognized bear populations in Florida.
 The Ocala population is medium in size relative to the state's other populations, yet it has the highest roadkill mortality rate.
 Between 1976 and 2002, 503 of the 1,340 bears killed on Florida roads were from the Ocala population.
 Bearhuman conflicts are on the rise statewide, primarily on private properties adjacent to or near conservation lands.
-There has not been a documented incident of a black bear harming a person in number of human-bear conflict reports from 1978 to 2002 (3,027).
+There has not been a documented incident of a black bear harming a person in Florida; however, humans have substantial impacts on bears.
+The Ocala bear population led in the number of human-bear conflict reports from 1978 to 2002 (3,027).
 These conflicts include bears breaking into food storage areas, ransacking garbage, and occasionally attacking livestock.
 A chronic problem within neighborhoods near bear habitat is that individual bears routinely seek out garbage from dumpsters or garbage that is left in unsecured containers outside of residences.
 The act of intentionally feeding a bear is prohibited in Florida, yet enforcement is nearly impossible.